Reyhan Şahin: Media career

 Şahin first became known to a broad German public in late 2007 through an appearance on Menschen bei Maischberger.
-As Lady Bitch Ray, Şahin was a guest on an edition of the Austrian late-ngiht show Willkommen Österreich, which aired on January 10, 2008.
+As Lady Bitch Ray, Şahin was a guest on an edition of the Austrian late-night show Willkommen Österreich, which aired on January 10, 2008.
 There, she poured a glass of water over Ulf Poschardt, who had also been invited and had previously criticized her.
 Poschardt then left the show prematurely.
 At the time of the elections in Hessen, Şahin wrote an article for the Spiegel Online site on the controversy over juvenile delinquency that had been initiated by Prime Minister Roland Koch in January 2008.
 However, much of the text did not deal with youth violence, but with the controversy surrounding her person and dubbed Şahin's critics "garden Nazis."

 Şahin made her debut as an actress in the 2008 German feature film Chiko, in which she plays a prostitute.
 The film premiered in the Panorama section at the 2008 Berlinale.
 On 24 April 2008 she promoted the film on the entertainment program Schmidt & Pocher.
 After the first broadcast of the edition, MDR and BR dropped the usual replays of the program.
 Spiegel Online suspected the reason for this cancellation was the artist's scandalous choice of language and subject matter: Şahin gave Pocher a can in the broadcast that allegedly contained her vaginal secretions.
 The broadcast then came under criticism and was ended after the end of the year.
 In June 2008 Şahin made a guest appearance in the 7th episode of MySpace's internet soap opera Candy Girls; with reference to the protection of minors, parts of Şahin's spoken contributions were initially faded out, and later the entire episode was taken off the air.

 Her agency announced in May 2009 that Şahin would be taking a career break due to health problems.
 The reason for this was a breakdown at the university library in Bremen on 18 August 2008.
 In an interview with the daily newspaper Die Welt in September 2012, Şahin announced that she was suffering from severe depression.

 Şahin took part in the show Hell's Kitchen in summer 2014 and won it.
 In 2015, she starred in Newtopia, a German reality TV show.